galopago/misistemote/ESP32CAM_PROTO_SPORTCAM/README.md

 ![MODULE](assets/img/pcbandenclosure.jpg)

-Here is the layout of the PCB
+Here is the layout of the PCB.

 ![MODULE](assets/img/pinout.svg)

-The module could be placed vertical to maximize square shaped free area, for additional modules, lipo batteries, etc.
+The module could be placed vertical to maximize square shaped free area, for additional modules, lipo batteries, etc. There is no room for the SD card in this configuration.

 ![MODULE](assets/img/vertical.jpg)